stimulusreflex/stimulus_reflex/README.md

 StimulusReflex offers 3 primary benefits over the traditional Rails HTTP request/response cycle.

-1. __Communication happens on the ActionCable web socket__

-    _Saves time by avoiding the overhead of establishishing traditional HTTP connections_
+1. __Communication happens on the ActionCable web socket__ _- saves time by avoiding the overhead of establishishing traditional HTTP connections_

-1. __The controller action is invoked directly__

-    _Skips framework overhead such as the middleware chain, etc..._
+1. __The controller action is invoked directly__ _- skips framework overhead such as the middleware chain, etc..._

-1. __DOM diffing is used to update the page__

-    _Provides faster rendering and less jitter_
+1. __DOM diffing is used to update the page__ _- provides faster rendering and less jitter_

 ## How it Works